 When must my student vacate the residence halls?

-The Residence Halls officially close for the Spring Semester at Noon on the Monday following Commencement.
+The Residence Halls officially close for the Spring Semester at 10:00am on the Monday following Commencement.
 Students are expected to check out of their residence hall space no later than 48 hours after their final exam.

 What if my student cannot check out of the residence halls 48 hours after their last exam?